Mulekwa28/ts-mui-nextjs-starter/content/pages/index.md

           to meet your unique goals, ensuring measurable results and a strong online presence.

           <p>With a team of experts passionate about delivering success, we pride ourselves on providing customized campaigns that
           resonate with your audience and drive growth.
-Whether you're looking to improve visibility, boost engagement, or maximize ROI, Glassman Technology has the tools and expertise to elevate your digital marketing efforts.</p>
+Whether you're looking to improve visibility, Glassman Technology has the tools and expertise to elevate your digital marketing efforts.</p>

         actions:
           - type: Button